kylead10/login-signUp/README.md

-This is a react project that show login and sign-up page.
+This is a react project that shows login and sign-up page.